IcarusCode/Grasshopper/README.md

 # Grasshopper
-Icarus Codebasee for Grasshopper (Rhinoceros Extension)
+Codebase for Grasshopper (extension of Rhinoceros)